shenwei356/brename/README.md

 ## Features

 - **Cross-platform**.
 Supporting Windows, Mac OS X and Linux.
+    - Windows file systems, including NTFS and FAT, are case-insensitive.
+    Some operations are allowed on Linux, while they could be dangerous on Windows.
+    [For example](https://github.com/shenwei356/brename/issues/28), renaming `test.tar.gz` to `test.tar` will overwrite `TEST.tar`.
+    `brename` (v2.13.0 and later versions) can handle these cases appropriately.
 - **Safe**.
 By ***checking potential conflicts and errors***.
 - **Supporting Undo** the LAST successful operation.
 - **Overwrite can be detected and users can choose whether overwrite or leave it**.